rrainn/Lemmy-Swift-Client/README.md

 ## Code Formatting + Linting

-This project uses [swiftformat](https://github.com/nicklockwood/SwiftFormat) for code formatting as well as [swiftlint](https://github.com/realm/SwiftLint) for linting.
+This project uses [swiftformat](https://github.com/nicklockwood/SwiftFormat) for code formatting and linting.

 Please make sure to format and lint your code before submitting a Pull Request.